mstocco/mariostoc.co/content/traininglog/20230122-challenge2023-22weeksout.md

 ### NOTES
 Total Time: **68 Mins** &nbsp; Walking

 Woke up at 0530 with a headache.
-Felt light a caffeine withdrawal headache but I had a cup of coffee yesterday; it might be an Advil withdrawal headache or this virus is proving to have some fight in it.
-I am congested (nasal) too.
+Felt like a _"caffeine withdrawal"_ headache but I had a cup of coffee yesterday; it might be an _"Advil withdrawal"_ headache or maybe it is just COVID.
+I am still congested (nasal) too.

 Weather was sunny so Carina and I went for a walk around _Swan Lake_.
-QL was preciously tight.
+QL was precariously tight.